-Alerts, monitoring, and remote assistance are not available on computers running Windows 8
+Remote assistance is not available on computers that run Windows 8 or Windows 8.1

-Issue: In this release, the alerts, monitoring, and remote assistance features are not available on computers that are running Windows 8.
+Issue: In this release, the remote assistance feature is not available on computers that run Windows 8 or Windows 8.1.

 Alert notifications for recipients that are automatically added may not work

 Issue: If a recipient is automatically added to an alert notification, they may not always receive a notification.

 Workaround: To make sure that recipients will receive message notification, you should manually add recipients to alert notifications.